 Well, that’s a question that is really up to you.

 - I wouldn’t suggest reusing milk bottles not only because you can’t be sure to have gotten out all of the milk protein from the plastic, no matter how much you wash it, which can lead to spoilage, but they just aren’t made for long-time storage.
-They’re meant to break down quickly in trash facilties which make them pretty useless for long-term storage.
-But they do repurpose to make great watering devises in the garden and other projects.
+They’re meant to break down quickly in trash facilities which make them pretty useless for long-term storage.
+But they do repurpose to make great watering devices in the garden and other projects.

 - Small, inexpensive water bottles are now made like milk jugs.
 They are meant to break down quickly so are not appropriate for long-term storage usage, though they can be reused for short-term.
 I wouldn’t refill and reuse for water storage, but storing small amounts of food for the short-term would work.

-- And of course, any household cleaners that you might buy should not be reused because of the chemicals that leech into the plastic.
+- And of course, any household cleaners that you might buy should not be reused because of the chemicals that leach into the plastic.
 We’ve repurposed some spray bottles for homemade spray cleaner in the past, but we make our own now all the time so have just purchased industrial spray bottles, instead.

 But isn’t plastic harmful?